 - Construct and execute optimisation models in resource allocation problems and use multicriteria decision support techniques.

-- Appreciate the challenges and potential solutions to current national resource management problems.
+- Appreciate the challenges and potential solutions to current natural resource management problems.

 Kula, E. (1992) Economics of natural resources and the environment , Chapman & Hall, London Chs 2, 3, 4

 Hanley, N. & Spash, C.L.
 (1993).
 Cost Benefit Analysis and the Environment, Edward Elgar Publishing Limited.

 Panayotou, T. (1998) Instruments of Change; Motivating and Financing Sustainable Development, Earthscan, London, Chs 2, 3, 4 & 7

 Parnell, D.J.
 (1997) Introduction to Practical Linear Programming ,Wiley ,New York